 Before you begin your migration, be sure to review the information on planning your migration.

-The Migration Toolkit for Containers (MTC) enables you to migrate Kubernetes resources, persistent volume data, and internal container images from an OKD source cluster to an OKD 4 target cluster, using the MTC web console or the Kubernetes API.
+You use the Migration Toolkit for Containers (MTC) to migrate Kubernetes resources, persistent volume data, and internal container images from an OKD source cluster to an OKD 4 target cluster by using the MTC web console or the Kubernetes API.

 Migrating an application with the MTC web console involves the following steps: